maxitect/search-engine/README.md

 ## Deliverable

 - Inputs: a query, of any length
-- Outputs: the most similar document
+- Outputs: the $k$ ids of the most similar document

 ## Training